jeffsim/typescript-gulp-sample/readme.md

     * It's in the todo list at top of this file.

 # Bundling
-This build environment creates a bundle which includes all projects identified as libraries with includeInBundle = true.
+This build environment creates a bundle which includes all projects identified as libraries with includeInBundle = true (TODO: out of date).
 This bundle is the penultimate output of the whole process, containing the editor and all built-in plugins.
 It is sufficient by itself, although the build environment also outputs non-built-in libraries for optional inclusion by apps.